dockstore/cwlavro/README.md

 All comments and recommendations are welcome.

-Releases starting with v1.0 support CWL v1.0
+Releases starting with v1.0 support CWL v1.0 and require CWLtool as a dependency Releases starting with v2.0 will support CWL v1.0 and require Rabix as a dependency

 This depends on cwltool to parse CWL documents into avro (before this takes avro documents and transforms them into Java objects).